formatBCE/ESP32_BLE_presense/README.md

 3. If WiFi is connected, but there's no MQTT configuration done, or MQTT server is inaccessible, LED will be blinking once per 2 seconds.
 4. If everything is alright, LED will be constantly flashing.
 On event of finding any defined beacon, LED will shortly flash off.
 This way you can make sure, that data are sent to MQTT.

-In case if you cannot find device IP address and go to configuratioon page (it may happen, for instance, when your WiFi network is down, or password was changed), you can manually reset device configuration.
+In case if you cannot find device IP address and go to configuration page (it may happen, for instance, when your WiFi network is down, or password was changed), you can manually reset device configuration.
 To do this, rebooot device bu button press or by reconnecting the power 5 times with period of less that 5 seconds.
 Device will erase configuration and return to Access Point mode.